bablr-lang/bablr-vm/README.md

 If you want to ask questions, please use [gitter](https://gitter.im/cst-tokens/community).
 (I'll get an email and respond.)
 If you want to make a proposal, please use [discussions](https://github.com/conartist6/cst-tokens/discussions).
 If you want to see what work is prioritized, see [issues](https://github.com/conartist6/cst-tokens/issues).
+If you have a private inquiry, send me an [email](mailto:conartist6@gmail.com).
 Thanks for helping keep the project organized!

 ## Usage